Coral Gables Preparatory Academy: History

+20th century

 Coral Gables Elementary School opened as Coral Gables Grammar School in October 1923, with 39 pupils and one teacher, Mary Feaster Jackson.
 The school was financed and built by George Merrick, founder of Coral Gables, with the understanding that the Dade County School Board would repay him $10,000 for the land and $25,000 for the school building.

 Because Merrick believed that "beautiful things inspire higher ideals in the minds of children," he commissioned the nationally known architectural firm of Kiehnel & Elliott to build a school of Spanish colonial architecture.
 In recognition of the school's major role in the architectural and cultural history of Coral Gables, it was made a "City of Coral Gables Landmark" in 1982, and placed then on the National Register of Historic Places.
 Between 1936 and 1948, Coral Gables Grammar School included grades 7 and 8.

 In 1923, Coral Gables founder George Merrick, assigned to Mary Feaster Jackson the task of gathering 39 children required to start the elementary school.
 Upon completion of the third phase in 1926 the school had grown to 1,000 students.

 Abigail Gilday served as its first principal until 1945.
 She began her teaching career at the Old Central School in 1920.
 She became the principal of Coral Gables Elementary in 1927, following the short tenures of J.A.
-O'Steen, 1923-1924, and W. A. Carter, 1924-1927.
+O'Steen, 1923–1924, and W. A. Carter, 1924–1927.
 In 1934, Coral Gables Elementary School became the first school in the country to sponsor a Cub Scouts Troop, and later that year launched the Boy Patrol Program.
-During the school year of 1938-1939, the "Youth in a Modern Community" program designed by the PTA, gave students an opportunity to take part in fundraising events and community planning activities.
+During the school year of 1938–1939, the "Youth in a Modern Community" program designed by the PTA, gave students an opportunity to take part in fundraising events and community planning activities.
 Abigail Gilday served eighteen years as principal of the newly established school.